top of page

 Consistency beats intensity.
 Building a routine that fits your daily life increases the chance you will stick with your health goals.
 Consider your schedule, energy levels, and preferences when planning activities.

-• Choose workout times when you feel most energetic
+• Choose workout times when you feel most energetic.

-• Prepare meals in advance to avoid unhealthy choices
+• Prepare meals in advance to avoid unhealthy choices.

-• Set reminders for hydration or stretching breaks
+• Set reminders for hydration or stretching breaks.

 A routine also helps form habits.
 After a few weeks, healthy actions become automatic, reducing the effort needed to maintain them.